rsdoiel/mkpage/README.md

     {{template "footer" . }}
 ```

-The header and footer are then defined in their own template files (though they also could be combined into one).
+The header and footer are then defined in their own template files (though they also could be combined into one
+or even be defined in the main template file itself).

 *header.tmpl*